Information about Microsoft Academic queries

 |Enter the names of the authors you want to look up.
 The recommended format is to use full given name and family name.
 For more search tips, see Author search.

 |Enter the range of years in which the papers must have been published.
 You can set either year to 0 (zero) to indicate "don't care".

 |Enter the affilations that you want to search for.
 For tips on search syntax, see Affiliation search.

 Enter the study fields that you want to search for.
 As for the Authors field, you can enter multiple fields separated by AND or OR, for example psychology OR "clinical medicine".

 Note: Study field designations can vary and overlap, so you should use this option to narrow down other searches rather than blindly rely on its results.

-Note: It is not useful to perform multiple direct lookups for the same query shortly after another; this merely increases the load on Microsoft Academic and counts towards your Microsoft Academic subscription quota.
-We recommend that you only use the Lookup Direct function as a last resort.
+Note: It is not useful to perform multiple direct lookups for the same query shortly after another; this merely increases the load on Microsoft Academic.
+We recommend that you only use the Search Direct function as a last resort.

 Web master of Harzing.com and developer of the Publish or Perish software, among other things.
 He holds BSc and MSc degrees in Electrical Engineering, a PhD in Operations Research, and likes to watch academic life from a safe distance.